The Eye

 What is the difference between accommodation and assimilation?

-Accommodation: The process of adjusting a preexisting schema to incorporate new information.
-(You change your existing ideas to take in new info.)
+Accommodation: The process of modifying a preexisting schema to incorporate new information.
+You change your existing ideas to take in new info.
+(Fred has a schema to identify dogs.
+However, it also fits cows.
+Fred must accommodate the fact that a cow is not a dog.
+He creates a new schema for identifying cows.)

 Assimilation: The process of interpreting new information in terms of what we already know.
-(You make new info fit into your current understanding of the world.)
+You make new info fit into your current understanding of the world.
+(Fred sees a Golden Retriever for the first time and identifies it as a dog, even though his current schema for identifying a dog is based on a different breed.
+His schema for "dog" is now refined and improved.)

 400